diekmann/wasm-fizzbuzz/doom/README.md

 ---

 The previous inversion of control introduced an interesting bug which the rust language could have prevented:
-Once we startgiving Doom keyboard input and start the game, Doom dereferences invalid memory and crashes!
+Once we start giving Doom keyboard input and start the game, Doom dereferences invalid memory and crashes!

 The problem is `argv`.
 But where was the bug introduced in the previous refactoring?